Understanding The Blockchain – Everything You Need to Know

-- Majority Attack – Some smaller blockchains run the risk of a 51% attack where a single entity or group of miners collude and control a majority of the network.
-They could reverse transactions, change rules, and create havoc for the community.
+- Majority Attack – Some smaller blockchains run the risk of a 51% attack where a single entity or group of miners collude to control most of the network.
+With this power, they can reverse transactions, change rules, and create havoc in the community.

 Here's what a bitcoin wallet's private key looks like: 5KRZ595RGW6EC86ww4i42ZG7GJnTYBSQs2LiUg98MQSHLQ94yGx

-- High Fees And Network Congestion – Fees can become expensive during times of network congestion which occurs when a large number of people attempt to transact at the same time.
-This problem is a limitation of proof-of-work chains.
+- High Fees And Network Congestion – Fees can become expensive during network congestion, occurring when many people attempt to transact simultaneously.
+This problem is a limitation of Proof-of-Work chains.

-- Lack of privacy – Some chains are entirely transparent and run through consensus.
-And some public chains create too much transparency for some organizations.
-It’s a big reason why big corporations and enterprises haven’t adopted blockchain technologies just yet since it would reveal their intellectual properties and assets to the public.
+- Lack of privacy – Some chains are entirely transparent and run through consensus, thus creating too much transparency for some organizations.
+It’s one of the reasons why big corporations and enterprises have yet to adopt blockchain technology—it would reveal their intellectual properties and assets to the public.

-The non-tampering and backdating features of blockchain can help many industries today.
+The non-tampering and backdating features of blockchain can solve some of the issues industries run into today.

 Other use cases include: